hazelcast/hazelcast-cpp-client/README.md

 #### 7.5.1.1.
 Listening for Member Events

-You can add the following types of member events to the `ClusterService`.
+You can listen the following types of member events in the `Cluster`.

 * `memberAdded`: A new member is added to the cluster.
 * `memberRemoved`: An existing member leaves the cluster.
 * `memberAttributeChanged`: An attribute of a member is changed.
 See the [Defining Member Attributes section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#defining-member-attributes) in the Hazelcast IMDG Reference Manual to learn about member attributes.

-The `ClusterService` object exposes an `ClusterService.on()` function that allows one or more functions to be attached to the member events emitted by the object.

 You can use `Cluster` (`HazelcastClient::getCluster()`) object to register for the membership listeners.
 There two type of listeners, InitialMembershipListener and MembershipListener.
 The difference is that InitialMembershipListener also gets notified when the client connects to the cluster and retrieves the whole membership list.
 You need to implement one of these two interfaces and register an instance of the listener to the cluster.